Probabilistic algorithm for computing all local minimizers of Morse functions on a compact domain

-We denote by \initialize a subroutine which takes as input an evaluation program $\Gamma$, $n, \llmin, \alpha, \precoutput$, as well as values $A_1, A_2$ and applies Steps~\ref{step:d} to \ref{step:dlsp} using the input values of $A_1, A_2$ instead of the quantities depending on the parameter \(\delta\in (0,1)\), defined in \cref{thm:main:noise}.
 Additionally, we choose $\ccont = \max(3, \beta n + 1) $, since the value given to \(d\) at Step~\ref{i:step:d} depends on \(\ccont\).
 This choice allows us to be in position to apply \cref{thm:main:noise} as soon as \(A_1\) and \(A_2\) are large enough, for the largest set of functions, i.e. the smallest regularity requirements.
 The routine \initialize then outputs the polynomial approximant $\pol_{d, \Ss}$ of Step~\ref{step:dlsp} as well as the size $\samplesize$ of the sample from Step~\ref{step:k} and $\bnoise$ the admissible noise of Step~\ref{step:bnoise} on the evaluations provided by $\Gamma$.

 We name our adaptive algorithm \algogen.
 It takes as input an evaluation program $\Gamma$, evaluating our objective function $f$ over $\Cs$ (we assume that $n$ is known and that $f$ is a Morse function), the accuracy parameter $\precoutput$ and the probability parameter $\alpha$, as well as a tolerance parameter which is used as a tolerance parameter on the error in norm $\LL^2$ achieved by the polynomial approximants we construct.